-Anxiety is a very task-oriented emotion, and it has things to do!
-In the mood state of anxiety, you’ll feel a little bit riled up, but not uncomfortably so – and you’ll be able to identify that you’re working with the gifts of anxiety.
-In their mood states, your emotions are usually obvious to you and others.
+Anxiety is a task-oriented emotion, and it has things to do!
+In the medium state of anxiety, you’ll feel a little bit riled up, but not uncomfortably so – and you’ll be able to identify that you’re working with the gifts of anxiety.
+In their medium states, your emotions are usually obvious to you and others.

 All emotions exist at many different levels of activation and nuance, and all emotions are necessary.

 Reframing your approach to anxiety